Skip to content

 Governance moved under the Linux Foundation’s Agentic AI Foundation in mid-2025, alongside MCP.
 That transition mattered: it signalled to large enterprises that A2A was not a Google-only spec they could be locked into, and removed the last procurement objection for conservative buyers.
 Spec changes now go through a public RFC process, and v1.2 (landed in March 2026) is the current stable release.

 Framework support is equally broad.
-Native A2A is in Google ADK, LangGraph, CrewAI, LlamaIndex Agents, Semantic Kernel, and AutoGen.
-Python and TypeScript reference SDKs are actively maintained.
-For a broader landscape view, see our AI agent framework comparison and our Google ADK vs LangChain vs CrewAI breakdown.
+Native A2A is in Google ADK, LangGraph, CrewAI, LlamaIndex Agents, Semantic Kernel, AutoGen, and Microsoft Agent Framework for .NET.
+The SDK ecosystem now spans five production languages — Python, JavaScript/TypeScript, Java (Quarkus shipped 1.0.0.Beta1 in Q1 2026), Go, and .NET — up from a single Python implementation a year ago.
+For a broader landscape view, see our framework comparison and the Google ADK vs LangChain vs CrewAI breakdown.

 A2A vs MCP: Two Layers, Not Two Choices